ntex-rs/examples/simple-auth-server/README.md

-## Auth Web Microservice with rust using Actix-Web 1.0
+## Auth Web Microservice with rust using Ntex

 ##### Flow of the event would look like this: